 Through Achieving Triple Wins: Identifying Climate Smart Investment Strategies for the Coastal Zone, funded by Climate Development Knowledge Network (CDKN), LTS was part of an international team of researchers working in Belize, Ghana, Kenya and Vietnam, that were seeking to present the potential co-benefits (and possible damages) from actions that deliver adaptation and mitigation through detailed case studies, supported by a set of policy briefs for national coastal managers, in order to establish an outline proposal for funds to develop an investment planning toolkit.
 Our focus was on tropical coastal areas in developing countries, particularly those at risk from sea level rise and changes in tropical cyclone intensity.
 LTS was leading the Kenyan case study for this research, focusing on extractive forestry as a sector with potential to support both adaptation and mitigation of climate change.
 Our partners in this project were Southampton University, WWF Caribbean, University of Ghana and the Government of Vietnam.

-LTS is developing a monitoring, evaluation and learning (MEL) approach for WISER.
+LTS developed a monitoring, evaluation and learning (MEL) approach for WISER.

 - The 4-year £35million WISER programme operates across Africa, with a focus on the Lake Victoria Basin.